Logan Clendening

 Logan Clendening (May 25, 1884 – January 31, 1945) was an American physician, historian, and medical writer.

 Family

 The Clendening family were staunch Jacobites, fleeing Scotland after the fall of King James II of England.
-As a child, Clendening recalled his grandfather parading up and down the family street wearing a white rose in his buttonhole and vowing "confusion to the Hanoverian usurpers" every year on June 10th.
+As a child, Clendening recalled his grandfather parading up and down the family street wearing a white rose in his buttonhole and vowing "confusion to the Hanoverian usurpers" every year on June 10.

 Early life

 Logan Clendening was born on May 25, 1884, in Kansas City, Missouri.
 He was the son of Lide (née Logan) and Edwin McKaig Clendening.
 His father was a merchant and served as president of the Kansas City Commercial Club.
 He was educated in the Kansas City Public Schools, going on to study at the University of Michigan and the University of Kansas.
-In 1907, he received a Doctor of Medicine from the University of Kansas.
+In 1907, he received a Doctor of Medicine from the University of Kansas School of Medicine.

 Career

 Clendening was Professor of Clinical Medicine and Professor of Medical History at the University of Kansas School of Medicine, later part of the University of Kansas Medical Center.
 He held an instructorship at the institution from 1912 until his death in 1945.